Sonic-Design/reviews/README.md

  Status Code: `200`

+ Request Parameters:
+  * :id specifies which listing
+  * :entryId specifies what review to look into in the array of reviews

  Request body: Expects a JSON object as shown below

 ```
 {
+    "_id": Number,
     "profilePicture": String,
     "name": String,
     "user_id": Number,